p-vinayak/engineering-notes/projects/ImportAthleticRosterStudentSchedulesToArms/ImportAthleticRosterStudentSchedulesToArms.md

 		-
 	- Can we get rid of schedules?
 What if someone's schedule changes?
 		-
+	- What happens if we push up student schedules for students who don't currently exist in teamworks?
+Should we provide optional data fields just in case that happens?
+		- Ideally this shouldn't happen because the schedules come from users within SPORTS_TRACKING, which gets its users from ARMS, where users are initially put manually.
+So everyone whose schedules that are coming from the query should already exist in arms.

 ### Notes
 - Current year term logic (from Chelsea)